 At an investor meeting in October 2009, Marni Shapiro, an analyst at Retail Tracker LLC, told management the assortment at Banana Republic was “killing” her.
 Shapiro asked how the retailer planned to win back once-loyal consumers like herself if it insisted on selling sweaters “appropriate for a 65-, 70- year-old mother,” as well as unappealing colors and fits.
 The brand needed to “work again,” especially amid stiffer competition, she said.

-Increasingly, that competition has included department stores such as Macy’s Inc. (M) and Nordstrom and a resurgent J.Crew Group Inc., led by former Gap CEO Mickey Drexler.
+Increasingly, that competition has included department stores such as Macy’s Inc. (M:US) and Nordstrom and a resurgent J.Crew Group Inc., led by former Gap CEO Mickey Drexler.